microsoft/onnxruntime/docs/tutorials/azureml.md

 * Understand the [architecture and terms](https://docs.microsoft.com/azure/machine-learning/service/concept-azure-machine-learning-architecture) introduced by Azure Machine Learning
 * The [Azure Portal](https://portal.azure.com/) allows you to track the status of your deployments.

+If you do not have access to an AzureML subscription, you can run this tutorial locally.

 ## Environment

 To install dependencies directly run the following